-The MAGTF Operations Ashore Course has six rotational sub-courses: Command, Control, Computers, and Communications (C4); Intelligence, Surveillance and Reconnaissance (ISR); Fires; Logistics, Aviation Combat Element (ACE), and Operations in the Information Environment (OIE).
-Following the rotational subcourses, students' progress through two culminating Situational Training Exercises (STEXs): MAGTF in the Offense and Defense, and Marine Air Assault Task Force (MAATF).
-Each sub-course is executed in 3-day iterations and provides the means to achieve the designated course outcomes through formal lectures, seminar discussions, and group practical applications.
-The STEXs are executed in 5-day rotations to provide the requisite time required for students to achieve mastery of these more complex problem sets.
+The MAGTF Operations Ashore Course has four rotational sub-courses: Command, Control, Computers, and Communications (C4); Intelligence, Surveillance and Reconnaissance (ISR); Fires; and Logistics.
+Following the rotational sub-courses, students' progress through two culminating Situational Training Exercises (STEXs): MAGTF in the Offense and Defense, and Marine Air Assault Task Force (MAATF).
+Each sub-course/STEX is executed in 3-day iterations and provides the means to achieve the designated course outcomes through formal lectures, seminar discussions, and group practical applications.

-- Describe the organization, roles, responsibilities, and capabilities of the Marine Corps. - Explain the fundamentals of joint warfare, JTF organization and the combatant command structure, the characteristics of a joint campaign, how national and joint systems support tactical-level operations, and the capabilities of the relevant systems of the other Services. - Apply critical thinking skills to challenge assumptions, accepted norms, and cognitive biases facilitating more informed and ethical decision-making. - Develop creative, adaptive, and innovative solutions to complicated, complex problems in a fluid and dynamic environment. - Develop both written and verbal products that effectively communicate complex topics clearly and succinctly.
+- Describe the organization, roles, responsibilities, and capabilities of the Marine Corps. - Explain the fundamentals of joint warfare, JTF organization and the combatant command structure, the characteristics of a joint campaign, how national and joint systems support tactical-level operations, and the capabilities of the relevant systems of the other Services. - Apply critical thinking skills to challenge assumptions, accepted norms, and cognitive biases facilitating more informed and ethical decision-making. - Develop creative, adaptive, and innovative solutions to complicated, complex problems in a fluid and dynamic environment. - Develop both written and verbal products that effectively communicate complex topics clearly and succinctly. - Apply Marine Corps doctrine, maneuver warfare philosophy, and the Marine Corps Planning Process (MCPP) to tactical planning for the integration of a combined arms MAGTF, incorporating considerations across all warfighting functions. - Apply an integrated tactical plan, across all five domains, grounded in warfighting doctrine for an integrated combined arms shore or sea-based MAGTF. - Describe the cultural, geographic, and military aspects of the expeditionary environment. - Explain the ROMO and the characteristics, principles, and challenges associated with past, present, and future conflict as we fight at sea, from the sea, and ashore. - Examine the complex security environment and the employment of a 21st Century MAGTF across all five domains in the contemporary and future expeditionary environments.

-- Apply Marine Corps doctrine, maneuver warfare philosophy, and the Marine Corps Planning Process (MCPP) to tactical planning for the integration of a combined arms MAGTF, incorporating considerations across all warfighting functions. - Apply an integrated tactical plan, across all five domains, grounded in warfighting doctrine for an integrated combined arms shore or sea-based MAGTF. - Describe the cultural, geographic, and military aspects of the expeditionary environment. - Explain the ROMO and the characteristics, principles, and challenges associated with past, present, and future conflict as we fight at sea, from the sea, and ashore. - Examine the complex security environment and the employment of a 21st Century MAGTF across all five domains in the contemporary and future expeditionary environments.
+MAGTF Operations Afloat Course (12 Credit Hours)

-MAGTF Operations Afloat Course (10 Credit Hours)
+The MAGTF Operations Afloat Course provides instruction on sea-based MAGTF operations through the lens of maneuver warfare, single battle, and Amphibious Readiness Group (ARG) and

-The MAGTF Operations Afloat Course provides instruction on sea-based MAGTF operations through the lens of maneuver warfare, single battle, and Amphibious Readiness Group (ARG) and Marine Expeditionary Unit (MEU) integration using amphibious operations doctrine and amphibious tactics, techniques, and procedures.
+Marine Expeditionary Unit (MEU) integration using amphibious operations doctrine and amphibious tactics, techniques, and procedures.
 The course reinforces the foundations of who we are as Marines, continuing the emphasis on the Marine Corps' ethos, values, history and naval character, coupled with our roles and missions within the Joint Force.
 The Marine Corps' maneuver warfare doctrine is the lens through which we view the enduring nature and evolving character of warfare, whether we fight at sea, from the sea, or ashore.
 Specific emphasis is placed on the complexities of amphibious operations in contested littorals, the integration required between Navy and Marine Corps forces as part of a combined naval expeditionary force, and sustained, combat operations ashore.
-The curriculum accomplishes this through analysis of the current and future maritime expeditionary environments; exploration of amphibious doctrine and fundamentals; the ARG/MEU construct and employment; and lessons and practical exercises that provide a practitioner knowledge, understanding, and skill sets through planning repetitions during Exercise ANGKOR CROSS.
+The curriculum accomplishes this through analysis of the current and future maritime operating environments; exploration of amphibious doctrine; and lessons and practical exercises that provide a practitioner knowledge, understanding, and skill sets through planning repetitions during Exercise ANGKOR CROSS.
 The end state is that while operating within a joint environment, EWS graduates are able to plan for the doctrinal employment of a MAGTF, both ashore and afloat, using expeditionary enablers to execute complex and distributed naval expeditionary operations.

-The MAGTF Operations Afloat course includes four sub-courses: Maritime Expeditionary Environment, Amphibious Doctrine and Fundamentals, the ARG/MEU Construct and Employment, and Amphibious Planning Exercises.
-Each subcourse provides the means to achieve the designated course outcomes through formal lectures, seminar discussions, individual and group assignments, practical exercises, and assessments.
+The MAGTF Operations Afloat course includes four sub-courses: Maritime Expeditionary Environment, Planning and Embarkation, Rehearsal and Movement, and Action.
+Each subcourse provides the means to achieve the designated course outcomes through formal lectures, seminar discussions, individual and group assignments, and assessments.